The European Union's Deforestation Regulation (EUDR)

 What Information Do Organisations Need to Provide?

-Organizations engaging in the EU market must undergo detailed due diligence and verification processes to demonstrate the deforestation-free status of their products.
-This involves providing comprehensive information on the traceability of products, ensuring compliance with relevant legislation in the country of origin.
+Organisations engaging in the EU market must undergo detailed due diligence and verification processes to demonstrate the deforestation-free status of their products.
+This involves providing comprehensive information on the traceability of products and ensuring compliance with relevant legislation in the country of origin.
 The due diligence process aims to enhance transparency and traceability in the production and marketing of products associated with deforestation.

 What Changes Are Coming?

-As of December 30, 2024, companies will be required to implement the new rules outlined in the EUDR.
-This includes exercising diligence in supply chain management, scrutinizing sourcing practices, and ensuring products meet the sustainability criteria set by the regulation.
+While the law was initially slated to be enforced starting December 30, 2024, pending the approval from the EU Parliament, the law will likely come into force December 30, 2025 for large operators and traders.
+Micro and small enterprises will be subject to the law June 30, 2026.
+While there may be significant shifts in timelines, the core text itself and responsibilities stipulated in the law remain largely unchanged.
+This includes exercising diligence in supply chain management, scrutinising sourcing practices, and ensuring products meet the sustainability criteria set by the regulation.
 The EUDR marks a shift from focusing solely on the legality of products to embracing a broader sustainability perspective, covering key commodities such as beef, cocoa, coffee, palm oil, soybeans, rubber, wood, and their derivatives.

 Who and What is Affected?

-The EUDR applies to any organization trading products associated with deforestation within the EU, whether as an operator putting the product on the market for the first time or as a trader distributing the product.
-The regulation casts a wide net, affecting various industries, including clothing brands, coffee roasters, and others sourcing cellulosic fibers or dealing with commodities linked to deforestation.
-Companies need to be aware of the potential penalties, including fines up to 4% of annual turnover, for non-compliance.
+The EUDR applies to any organisation trading products associated with deforestation within the EU, whether as an operator putting the product on the market for the first time or as a trader distributing the product.
+The regulation casts a wide net, affecting various industries, including clothing brands, coffee roasters, and others sourcing cellulosic fibres or dealing with commodities linked to deforestation.
+Companies need to be aware of the potential penalties, including fines of up to 4% of annual turnover, for non-compliance.

 What Happens Next?

-Once the EUDR is published in the EU Official Journal, companies and Member States will have to prepare for its official implementation.
-Operators and traders will have 18 months to adapt to the new rules, with SMEs granted a longer adaptation period.
+Given that the twelve-month delay is still contingent on approval from the EU Parliament, Anthesis encourages companies to continue working towards compliance.
 Effective implementation involves establishing a supply chain monitoring system, improving transparency, and ensuring traceability to identify and address unsustainable business practices.
-Certifying organizations like the Forest Stewardship Council can assist companies in meeting the legislation’s requirements.
+Certifying organisations like the Forest Stewardship Council can assist companies in meeting the legislation’s requirements.

 Our Solutions

 At Anthesis, our Forest Positive team is ready to support companies in navigating the complexities of the EUDR.
 We offer a range of services, including benchmarking, target setting, policy development, supplier engagement, monitoring, verification, and communication.
-As a recognized Delivery Partner by the Accountability Framework initiative, we utilize international norms and good practices to help companies assess, prioritize, and address deforestation-related risks in their supply chains.
+As a recognised Delivery Partner by the Accountability Framework initiative, we utilise international norms and good practices to help companies assess, prioritise, and address deforestation-related risks in their supply chains.

 Frequently Asked Questions